up-dated March 17, 2019

 those of the Blore name, or variations of, and was started in the late

 1990's collecting information from various locations, primarily from

 the internet.
 In those pre-Google days of slow internet a 'Blore' search

 The same search on the 25th May 2012

 The same search on the 8th March 2019 yields 284 million hits in .49 seconds.

 Prior to this I spent

-various local history centres/libraries.
-In 2015 with fast internet
+various local history centres/libraries in various parts and England and Ireland, and Australia.
+By 2015 with fast internet

 and subscriptions to on-line family history operations such as: